Powered by

 Contributor

-Latest plug-in hybrid SUV from Chery will be its largest yet, with seven seats and three electric motors
+Latest plug-in hybrid SUV from Chery its largest yet, with seven seats, three electric motors, and one lavishly-equipped trim grade

-Chery has confirmed plans to further expand its ‘Tiggo’ SUV range, locking down a new seven-seater plug-in model set to release in less than one month.
+Chery has further expanded its ‘Tiggo’ SUV range, launching a new seven-seater plug-in model known as the Tiggo 9.

-Known as the Tiggo 9, Chery’s new model will be its largest and most expensive yet… Before exploring offerings from sub-brands Omoda and Jaecoo, that is.
+Available in one trim grade, Ultimate, Chery’s new model is its largest and most expensive yet… Before exploring offerings from sub-brands Omoda and Jaecoo, that is.

 Key standard equipment for the Chery Tiggo 9 includes: